ckeditor/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 ## Demo

 Use the HTML embed toolbar button {@icon @ckeditor/ckeditor5-html-embed/theme/icons/html.svg HTML embed} in the editor below to see the plugin in action.
-Click the **"Preview editor data"** button below the editor to see a preview of the editor content, including the embedded HTML.
+Click the **Preview editor data** button below the editor to see a preview of the editor content, including the embedded HTML.

 {@snippet features/html-embed}